mattmc3/antidote/ARCHITECTURE.md

 `tests/bin/init_fixtures.zsh` generates local bare repos under `tests/fixtures` (falling back to `/tmp/antidote-fixtures`), plus a gitconfig with `insteadOf` rules mapping `fakegitsite.com` to those bares.
-That is how clone, fetch, and pull get tested with no network, which keeps the suite fast and deterministic.
-The few tests that do need the network live in `tests/bats/real/`.
+That is how cloning, fetching, and updating get tested with no network, which keeps the suite fast and deterministic.
+The few tests that need the network live in `tests/bats/real/`.

+Each fixture exists for a reason, so reach for an existing one before adding another:
+`pintest/pinme` is tagged and has a bad HEAD to pin away from, `dino/saur` has dated commits for `min-age`, `sub/parent` carries a submodule, and `devhead/devrepo` has main and dev diverged with the bare repo's HEAD on dev.
+That last one has to diverge, or following the wrong branch would look identical to following the right one.

+Two things about the fixtures being local paths rather than real URLs.
+Submodules need `protocol.file.allow` set in the generated gitconfig, since git refuses the file transport for them by default.
+And git ignores `--depth` for a plain local path, so the submodule's recorded URL is a `file://` URL: a path would silently hide `--shallow-submodules` and print a warning on every clone.

 Session helpers in `tests/functions/` (`t_setup`, `t_teardown`, `t_setup_real`,
 `subenv`, `bundle_val`, `print_parsed_bundle`, `t_unload_antidote`) are autoloaded by